1975 New York Telephone exchange fire: Health risks

 No firefighters were killed at the telephone building site during the fire, but many later developed cancer attributed to the chemical toxins that were released during the fire.
 The burning toxins from the PVC insulated wiring that burned has shown heightened risks of cancer years after exposure.
 Approximately forty cases of cancer can be linked back to the fire.
 Dr. Steven Lin, a doctor at the Mt.
 Sinai School of Medicine, investigated the relationship between the toxins and the cancers developed by firefighters.
 He concluded that polyvinyl chloride, a chemical present during the fire, leads to various types of cancer.
 However, these cancers are developed twenty years after exposure.

 During the fire, the Fire Department of New York did not document the medical records of the firefighters, making it nearly impossible to track their health progress.
 Instead, they put a red stamp on the firefighters' documents that said "Telephone Exchange Fire" to simply show they were there.
-In 1997, The Fire Department interviewed two hundred and thirty-nine firefighters involved in the fire and found eighteen had died.
+In 1997, The Fire Department interviewed two hundred and thirty-nine firefighters involved in the fire and found eighteen had died, including every member of Ladder Co.
+6 that responded to the fire.
 Seven of these eighteen deaths were from cancer and six of those deaths were from first responders.
 The average age of those deaths was fifty.
 By the 1990s the City of New York considered cancer in firefighters to be job-related and compensated by paying then a 75% pension rather than the standard 50% pension.
 However, if the cancer was diagnosed after retirement, there was no additional compensation.